chenkkkk/MTR-TSF/README.md

 Reference:

 [1] Jin Wang, Zhiliang Chen, Kaiwei Sun, Hang Li, Xin Deng.
-Multi-Target Regression via Target Specific Features.
+"Multi-Target Regression via Target Specific Features."
+Knowledge-based Systems.

 ATTN: This package is free for academic usage.
 You can run it at your own risk.